decomplexity/SendOauth2/README.md

 ## 1. INSTALLATION ##
-Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider, the PHP League's oauth2-google and oauth2-client [MSFT] providers and so forth.
+Use Composer to get the latest stable versions of SendOauth2, PHPMailer, thenetworg's Microsoft provider, TheLeague's oauth2-google provider and so forth.
 Composer will do all this for you.

 Composer will install SendOauth2, PHPMailer and the providers in your site's vendor/decomplexity/sendoauth2/src folder; merely specify in your json:

 ```
 {
     "require": {
-        "decomplexity/SendOauth2": ">=2.0"
+        "decomplexity/SendOauth2": ">=3.0"
 }
 }
 ```